Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Generators of symmetry-adapted fermionic unitaries

 and

 with the ``[0]'' and ``[1]'' superscripts in \cref{eq:sa_gd_pqrs_int0,eq:sa_gd_pqrs_int1} denoting the common intermediate spin quantum number characterizing the $PQ$ and $RS$ orbital pairs.
 The singlet spin-adapted GSD pool is comprised of the operators in \cref{eq:sa_gs,eq:sa_gd_ppqq,eq:sa_gd_ppqr,eq:sa_gd_pqrs_int0,eq:sa_gd_pqrs_int1} and is typically denoted as saGSD.

-The design of efficient quantum circuits representing unitaries generated by singlet spin-adapted operators is straightforward in the case of single [\cref{eq:sa_gs}] and perfect-pairing double [\cref{eq:sa_gd_ppqq}] excitations, which define the operator pool typically denoted as saGSpD \cite{Anselmetti.2021.10.1088/1367-2630/ac2cb3,Burton.2023.10.1038/s41534-023-00744-2,Burton.2024.10.1103/PhysRevResearch.6.023300}.
-The issue with designing efficient quantum circuits for unitaries generated by the more complicated singlet spin-adapted double excitation operators [\cref{eq:sa_gd_ppqr,eq:sa_gd_pqrs_int0,eq:sa_gd_pqrs_int1}] lies in the fact that na\"{\i}ve product formulas based on, for example, Trotterization or the Zassenhaus identity, violate spin symmetry.
+The design of efficient quantum circuits representing unitaries generated by singlet spin-adapted operators is straightforward in the case of single [\cref{eq:sa_gs}] and perfect-pairing double [\cref{eq:sa_gd_ppqq}] excitations, which together define the operator pool typically denoted as saGSpD \cite{Anselmetti.2021.10.1088/1367-2630/ac2cb3,Burton.2023.10.1038/s41534-023-00744-2,Burton.2024.10.1103/PhysRevResearch.6.023300}.
+The issue with designing efficient quantum circuits for unitaries generated by the more complicated singlet spin-adapted double excitation operators [\cref{eq:sa_gd_ppqr,eq:sa_gd_pqrs_int0,eq:sa_gd_pqrs_int1}] lies in the fact that finite-order product formulas based on, for example, truncated Trotter--Suzuki or Zassenhaus decompositions, violate spin symmetry (see Ref.\ \cite{Magoulas.2025.10.1080/00268976.2025.2534672} for the case of Trotterization).